itscaleb/itscaleb.github.io/_posts/2014-2-6-the-little-schemer.markdown

 date:   2014-2-6 20:42:20
 comments: true
 categories: books
-tags: book review scheme lisp functional programming
+tags: book-review scheme lisp functional
 ---
 *Phew.* That was tough, and a *lot* of work.
 But I finally did it, I finished *The Little Schemer*.
 And it was *fun.* Usually I don't associate technical books with the word fun, but this is the exception.